-For the lemon custard: in bain-marie melt the butter, then add the sugar, eggs, lemon juice and zest.
-Mix well with a hand whisk to make smooth paste, without mounting it.
-Let it cook until it thickens.
-Filter it through a strainer and place in refrigerator to cool.
-This cream seems to me every time a miracle… without neither flour nor starch thickens quietly.
+For the lemon curd: In a bain-marie, melt the butter in a saucepan and then add the sugar, eggs, lemon juice and zest.
+Mix well with a hand whisk to make the mixture homogeneous, without whipping.
+Let it cook until it becomes thick.
+Filter it through a sieve and place it in the fridge to cool.
+This cream seems like a miracle to me every time… without flour or starches it thickens easily.

-For the custard: In a saucepan, boil the milk with the lemon zest and half of the sugar and then turn off the heat.
-In a tall, narrow non-stick pan, mix the egg with the other half of the sugar, even if only with a spoon.
-At this point add the flour, sifted I recommend, and mix well.
-Add the hot milk to the mixture (even all together) by removing the lemon zest.
-Cook in a non-stick pan over very low heat until it reaches a good density, stirring constantly to prevent sticking.
+For the custard: In a saucepan, boil the milk with the lemon zest and half the sugar and then turn off the heat.
+In a tall, narrow non-stick saucepan, mix the egg with the other half of the sugar, even just with a spoon.
+At this point add the flour, I recommend sifting it, and mix well.
+Add the hot milk to the mixture (even all together) removing the lemon zest.
+Cook in a non-stick saucepan over very low heat until it reaches a good density, stirring constantly to prevent it from sticking.
 Put everything in the fridge to cool.

-For the meringue Italian Style: A bain-marie heat the whites eggs with the sugar.
+For the Italian meringue: Heat the whites with the sugar in a bain-marie.

-Then add the vanilla and the lemon juice and, with the help of an electric mixer, beat the eggs until they are stiff and dry.
+Then add the vanillin and lemon juice and, with the help of an electric whisk, whip the whites until stiff: they will become firm, frothy and very shiny.

-With a sac a poche with a smooth or ribbed nozzle (in the pictured I used the smooth one), or simply with a spoon, spread a generous layer of meringue over the cake.
+With a piping bag with a smooth or ribbed nozzle (in the photo I used the smooth one), or more simply with a spoon, distribute a generous layer of meringue over the cake.

-Sprinkle with sugar and place under a hot grill for a few minutes, until the tufts of meringue will be colored (but the inside should be soft!).
+Sprinkle with sugar and place under the hot grill for a few minutes, until the meringue tufts are colored (but the inside must remain soft!).

-Chill and serve cold.
-If you do it the day before we believe is even better!
+Place in the refrigerator and serve cold.
+If you make it the day before, we think it’s even better!